RACV Logo

 Day 10 - Antalya

 Enjoy the day at leisure to relax or explore at your own pace.
-Why not sample some of the delicious street cuisine or visit the spectacular Düden Waterfalls?
 Optional Excursion Perge, Aspendos and Duden Waterfall – Spend the day exploring these fascinating places located in the region of Antalya.
 First visit the ruins of Perge, an ancient Anatolian city.
 Then continue to Aspendos, home to one of the best-preserved Roman theatres in the world.
 Lastly, visit the magnificent Duden Waterfalls.
-Full Day - from Euro 45pp (minimum 5 people)
+Full Day - from Euro 45pp (minimum 5 people).
+Cash only.

 Day 11 - Antalya - Kaş